 Art is the communication medium of our soul, in which we show how we see, feel, and interpret the world.
-Knowledge of art also allows us to learn to accept criticism, to be constructive critics, and above all to interpretation of different cultures.
+Knowledge of art also allows us to learn to accept criticism, to be constructive critics, and above all to interpret different cultures.

 I studied architecture at the University Rafael Landivar in Guatemala City and worked as a professor at secondary and university levels.
 I am passionate about reading and bird watching, both as art and the relationship it has had throughout history to religion, culture and society, but mostly I like to share it so that others appreciate it.

-I hope that with my teachings PCI's students understand the potential importance of the art in their lives in the enjoyment and relaxation that it brings.
-In addition, I hope to develop their critical thinking and creativity, but above all for tolerance, recognition and acceptance of individuality that every human being permeates his artistic expression.
+I hope that with my teaching PCI's students understand the potential importance of art in their lives in the enjoyment and relaxation that it brings.
+In addition, I hope to develop their critical thinking and creativity, but above all their tolerance, recognition and acceptance of individuality that every human being permeates his artistic expression.